 -To help in determining the cause of pain.

--To aid in the early detection of disease and pathology.
+-To aid in the early detection of inflammation.

 -To evaluate sensory-nerve irritation or significant soft-tissue injury.